 - Look at 529 plans that offer the lowest fees.
 Minimizing costs is the key to maximizing the net return on investment.

-You can enroll in a 529 plan directly, or through a financial advisor.
-Although advisor-sold plans come with higher fees, a financial professional with college savings expertise will be able to help with choosing a plan and selecting investment options.
+You can enroll in a 529 plan directly or through a brokerage.
+Although advisor-sold plans come with higher fees, a financial professional with college savings expertise will be able to help with choosing a plan and selecting types of investment options.

 How to select a 529 plan investment option

 When you enroll in a 529 plan you will be able to select the investment options that best suit your needs.
 Most 529 plans offer a few dozen investment options to choose from.
-The investment options include static funds, such as a U.S. stock fund, international stock fund, real estate fund, bond funds, money market accounts and cash.
-Some also offer bank CDs.
-You can mix these funds to achieve any particular asset allocation, according to your risk tolerance or risk preference.
+The investment options include static funds, such as a U.S. stock fund, international stock fund, real estate fund, bond funds, money market accounts, and cash.
+Some also offer mutual funds and bank CDs.
+You can mix these funds to achieve any particular asset allocation according to your risk tolerance or risk preference.

 How to make contributions to a 529 plan